Republished with permission from our friends at Concealed Nation

 (To download a PDF of the table below, Click Here)

 Old is Not Necessarily Obsolete

 Check out the numbers for the .44 Special and the .45 Colt if you prefer a revolver.
-Both are solid choices.
+Both are solid choices for self-defense ammunition.
 If you have a short-barrel .44 Magnum, the .44 Special will have manageable recoil and still have plenty of power to get the job done.
 The .45 Colt (sometimes called “Long Colt”) has been around since 1873.
 It was a potent man-stopper back then, when loaded with black powder.
 With today’s modern bullets, it is a powerful round with reasonable recoil.